 Over the last 12 months the compliance team have undertaken a review of the safeguarding policy and have produced two separate policies and accompanying guidance documents to cover children and vulnerable adults, thereby ensuring our policies are fit for purpose and reflective of good practice guidance from the Sport and Recreation Alliance.

-These policies and supporting documentation are now detailed below.
+The safeguarding policies and supporting documents are detailed below.

 SG 1.1 British Cycling code of conduct

 SG 1.3 The adoption and application of codes of conduct for cycling clubs

 SG 1.6 Advice and support for junior cyclists

 SG 1.7 Advice and support for individuals receiving a concern or allegation